Detlef Bothe (actor)

 Detlef Bothe (born 24 July 1965) is a German actor, screenwriter, film director and producer.
 Since the early 1990s, he has appeared in numerous film and television productions, both German and international.
 In 2015, he appeared in the James Bond film Spectre as a henchman, in a scene where he and Q (Ben Whishaw) are seen riding a cable car in the Austrian Alps.

-Bothe became a prominent on-screen representative of the Nazi leader Reinhard Heydrich as he has portrayed Heydrich in three films pertaining to his assassination: the 2011 Czech film Lidice, the 2016 British film Anthropoid, and the 2020 Czech film Betrayer – as well as in 2005 in a BBC documentary series about the Holocaust titled Auschwitz: The Nazis and the 'Final Solution.
-Bothe is often praised as "dead ringer" (twin) of Heydrich.
+Bothe became a prominent on-screen representative of the Nazi leader Reinhard Heydrich as he has portrayed Heydrich in three films pertaining to his assassination: the 2011 Czech film Lidice, the 2016 British film Anthropoid, and the 2020 Czech film Betrayer.
+He also played this role in 2005 in the documentary series Auschwitz: The Nazis and the 'Final Solution.
+Bothe is often praised as "dead ringer" of Heydrich.